Scalability and robustness of spectral embedding: landmark diffusion is all you need: Numerical Results

 \subsection{Geometric structure recovery -- Geodesic distance estimation}

-We now show that if we want to recover the DM from the aspect of geodesic distance estimation, then the Roseland outperforms the Nystr\"om method.
-Since the HKC is not designed for this purpose, we do not compare it here.
-For a fair comparison, the subset used in the Nystr\"om extension is the same as the landmark set used in the Roseland.
+We now show that if we want to recover DM from the aspect of geodesic distance estimation, then Roseland outperforms the Nystr\"om method.
+Since HKC is not designed for this purpose, we do not compare it here.
+For a fair comparison, the subset used in the Nystr\"om extension is the same as the landmark set used in Roseland.
 First, we describe the comparison methodology. \begin{itemize} \item Uniformly and independently sample $2,500$ points from $S^{1}$ as the dataset.
-Uniformly and independently sample another $m=n^{\beta}$ points from $S^{1}$ as the landmark set for the Roseland.
+Uniformly and independently sample another $m=n^{\beta}$ points from $S^{1}$ as the landmark set for Roseland.
 In this experiment, we chose $m=50$, where $\beta=0.5$. \item Fix $K\in \mathbb{N}$.
-Denote $\{x_{i}\}_{i=1}^{2,500}$ to be the dataset, and denote $\{y_{i}\}_{i=1}^{2,500}\subset \mathbb{R}^l$ to be the embedded dataset, where $l\in \mathbb{N}$ is the dimension of the Roseland.
+Denote $\{x_{i}\}_{i=1}^{2,500}$ to be the dataset, and denote $\{y_{i}\}_{i=1}^{2,500}\subset \mathbb{R}^l$ to be the embedded dataset, where $l\in \mathbb{N}$ is the dimension of Roseland.
 Denote $x_i^{(K)}$ (resp. $y_i^{(K)}$) to be the $K$-th nearest neighbor of $x_i$ (resp. $y_i$).
 The relative errors of the geodesic distance between $x_i$ and its $K$-th nearest neighbor is calculated by

-where $d(x_{i},x_{i}^{(K)})$ is the ground truth geodesic distance between $x_{i}$ and $x_{i}^{(K)}$, and $D_t(x_{i},x_{i}^{(K)})$ can be the DD determined by the DM, the Roseland, or the Nystr\"om extension. \item We compare the relative errors of the geodesic distance between $x_i$ and its $K$-th nearest neighbor by embeddings from the DM, the Nystr\"om method and the Roseland. \end{itemize}
+where $d(x_{i},x_{i}^{(K)})$ is the ground truth geodesic distance between $x_{i}$ and $x_{i}^{(K)}$, and $D_t(x_{i},x_{i}^{(K)})$ can be DD determined by DM, Roseland, or the Nystr\"om extension. \item We compare the relative errors of the geodesic distance between $x_i$ and its $K$-th nearest neighbor by embeddings from DM, the Nystr\"om method and Roseland. \end{itemize}